cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/mobymask-only.md

   PRIVATE_KEY_DEPLOYER=
   PRIVATE_KEY_PEER=

-  # Base URI for mobymask-app (used for generating invite)
+  # Base URI for mobymask-app
+  # (used for generating a root invite link after deploying the contract)
   MOBYMASK_APP_BASE_URI="http://127.0.0.1:3002/#"

   # Set to false for disabling watcher peer to send txs to L2
   ENABLE_PEER_L2_TXS=true

-  # Set deployed MobyMask contract address to avoid deploying contract in the stack
+  # (Optional) Set already deployed MobyMask contract address to avoid deploying contract in the stack
-  # mobymask-app will use this contract address in config if run separately
   DEPLOYED_CONTRACT=
   ```